dotnet/AspNetCore.Docs/aspnetcore/fundamentals/index.md

 * .NET Generic Host
 * ASP.NET Core Web Host

 The .NET Minimal Host is recommended and used in all the ASP.NET Core templates.
-The Minimal and Generic hosts share many of the same interfaces and classes.
+The Minimal and Generic Host share many of the same interfaces and classes.
 The ASP.NET Core Web Host is available only for backward compatibility.

 The following example instantiates a WebApplication  Host: